lhindman/cs121-mod04-examples/README.md

     ```

 ## Switch Statement Experimentation
-1. Open *Echo.java*, read the code and run it to ensure it functions properly.
+1. Open *GradeReport.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
-    - Modify the line that reads input using the **nextLine()** Scanner method to use the **next()** Scanner method as shown below.
+    - Run the program with each of the following grades as input values and record the results of each.
+        - 95
+        - 83
+        - 71
+        - 64
+        - 59
+    - Modify the switch statement by removing all of the *break* statements.
+The run the program again with the above values.
 What is the result and why?
-    ```
-    message = scan.next();
-    ```

-1. Open *Milage.java*, read the code and run it to ensure it functions properly.
-Then work through each of the experiments below and record your observations.
-    - When prompted for number of miles enter: **12.0**  What is the result and why?

-    - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **two**  What is the result and why?

-    - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **2**  What is the result and why?

 ## While Loop Experimentation
-1. Open *Echo.java*, read the code and run it to ensure it functions properly.
+1. Open *BasicWhileLoops.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Modify the line that reads input using the **nextLine()** Scanner method to use the **next()** Scanner method as shown below.
 What is the result and why?
     ```
     message = scan.next();